Erb3/Kristsplit/README.md

 Krist is a virtual currency made by 3d6, now maintained by tmpim.
 More information about [Krist](https://krist.dev).
 It is most famous for being used on the SwitchCraft minecraft server.

+## Todo

+Currently implemented:

+- Split krist sent to one address

+Not done yet:

+- Split krist sent to a specific name
+- Split krist sent to a specific metaname

 ## Deploying

 ### Docker run